 So given the above early game advantages which edition is the best option?
-Given that players can upgrade their Escape From Tarkov edition at any point (and simply pay the difference in price) I recommend that all newcomers to Tarkov purchase the Standard edition to determine if they enjoy EFT first and then consider upgrades in the future as you can do an EoD upgrade in the future.
+Given that players can upgrade their Escape From Tarkov edition at any point (and simply pay the difference in price) I recommend that all newcomers to Tarkov purchase the Standard edition to determine if they enjoy EFT first and practice in offline mode then consider upgrades in the future as you can do an EoD upgrade later.

 For those that are looking to upgrade from the Standard edition I would generally recommend the Prepare for Escape or Edge of Darkness as these offer the most significant advantages with an increase in secure container and trader reputation being invaluable to early gameplay and progression.
 Meanwhile I find the Left Behind version lacking for the price compared to other versions.